LeonChisum/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about how express is a framework for node.js that allows it to create a server without all of the boilerplate needed.
+I aslo learned that express comes with different methods that make it easier to handle the server requests like "Router".

 - [ ] Describe Middleware?

+Middleware is functions that take in the parameters of the server request and response and allows you to manipulate them in any way you like.

 - [ ] Describe a Resource?

+A resource is the object of whatever that is returned at the endpoint of a server request.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return json messages and also status codes.

 - [ ] How can we partition our application into sub-applications?

+We can do this by creating custom middleware and breaking up our app with different routers.

 ## Minimum Viable Product